Catalog of Beneficials -- Aphid Control

 Lacewing cards are made on black cardstock, perforated so that they can be separated into 30 tabs, each 0.75 inch by 2.2 inch, with a hook designed by us for hanging on trees, bushes and vines.
 Lacewing eggs are glued on with frozen moth or shrimp eggs for food.
 Open the hook and place on a twig or leaf on the sunny side of plant, but not in direct sun or in the presence of ants.

-LACEWING EGGS ON CARDS
+GREEN LACEWING EGGS ON CARDS

 LW eggs on cards

-hang 1-2 units/bush
+hang 1-2 units/ bush

 1-5 units/